Hendrix-CS/csci235/index.md

 ### Project Presentations

-On the due date of each project, each team will play a video in class.
+On the due date of each project, each team will give a presentation about their project.
+The presentation should include the following:
+* Five to seven slides:
+  * A title slide, including the name of the project and team participants.
+  * A slide describing the project goals.
+  * 1-3 slides describing the ROS2 nodes created for the project.
+    * For each node, discuss the following:
+      * To what does it subscribe?
+      * To where does it publish?
+      * How does it determine what to publish?
+      * What other interactions with the environment does it have?
+  * An assessment of the degree to which project goals were met.
+  * Future work
+    * If one were to continue the project, what would be the next things to address?
+* A video of the robot in action.
 The video should meet the following constraints:
   * It must be between 60 and 120 seconds in duration.
   * It should include brief narration of the strategy for the project.
     * Narration may be pre-recorded or provided live as the video runs.
   * It should demonstrate the student's robots fulfilling the goals for the project.
     * Narration should contextualize each demonstrated activity.

 ### Presentation Questions
 * Students should be prepared to answer questions after their video presentation concludes.